How It Works

 vb lock release FEAT-001

-Locks are TTL-based and can be checked or force-overridden when needed.
+Locks are TTL-based with atomic creation to prevent race conditions.
+They can be checked or force-overridden when needed.

 CI/CD Integration